oracle/cordova-plugin-oracle-idm-auth/README.md

 ```

 ### Documentation
-- Detailed documentation for the plugin are in the [doc](docs/plugin.md).
+- Details of JavaScript API can be found in the [JSDocs](https://oracle.github.io/cordova-plugin-oracle-idm-auth/ "JSDocs")..
-- Error codes are documented in the [error codes](docs/error-codes.md).
+- Error codes are documented in the [error codes](md/error-codes.md).
-- Frequently asked questions are answered in the [FAQ](docs/faq.md).
+- Frequently asked questions are answered in the [FAQ](md/faq.md).

 ### Known Issues
 1. OpenID does not support implicit flow.
 1. Empty username and password login behavior is not consistent on Android and iOS.
 1. Offline login on iOS with connectivity mode AUTO does not work the first time.
 Work around is to recreate the authentication flow instance and try again.
+1. Invoking proceed handler multiple times without initiating a challenge results in app crash.
+Work around is to ensure that the proceed handler is invoked only once per challenge.
 1. iOS simulator only issue - Crashes with ```Assertion failure in -[KeychainItemWrapper writeToKeychain]```.
 This is an apple issue discussed [here](https://stackoverflow.com/questions/39561041/keychainitemwrapper-crash-on-ios10) and [here](https://forums.developer.apple.com/thread/51071).
 Work around for this issue is to [enable keychain sharing from xcode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html).

 ### [Contributing](CONTRIBUTING.md)